nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 and [`ExpenditureList.java`](
 https://github.com/AY2122S2-CS2113T-T10-2/tp/blob/master/src/main/java/seedu/planitarium/money/ExpenditureList.java)

+The Class Diagram below shows the full structure of the `Money` component and the components it interacts with.

 ![MoneyClassDiagram](images/MoneyClassDiagram.png)

 The `Money` components consists of two abstract classes, `Money` and `MoneyList`, of which contains the basic attributes